 Several plans guide our development of a freight transportation system that supports the economic vitality of Washington state.
 Explore information on freight plans, rail plan, truck parking, PCC short line railroad and the Grain Train program.

 The state's multimodal freight transportation system allows businesses in Washington to effectively compete in regional and global markets.
 Freight transportation is critical to supporting and growing jobs, more regional domestic product, as well as ensuring residents have the goods they need in their daily lives.

 To learn more about how freight drives our state's economy, watch this Freight Virtual Tour video that was created to inform Legislators and the public on topics of importance to freight movement.

 Washington Freight and Goods Transportation System

-The Freight and Goods Transportation System (FGTS) is a classification system of multimodal freight corridors unique to Washington state, which classifies freight corridors for truck, rail, and waterways based on annual freight tonnage moved through truck, rail and waterway freight corridors.
-The FGTS designation is updated every two years to meet state legislative requirements, establish funding eligibility for Freight Mobility Strategic Investment Board grants, support transportation planning processes and inform freight investment decisions.
+The Freight and Goods Transportation System (FGTS) is a classification system of multimodal freight corridors unique to Washington state, which classifies freight corridors for truck, rail, and waterways based on annual freight tonnage.
+WSDOT designates and updates the FGTS system every two years to meet state legislative requirements, support transportation planning processes, and inform freight investment decisions.